geekyinsights/technical-writing/pages/refactor/index.md

 # {% $markdoc.frontmatter.title %}

-There are 'pythonic' ways of coding using the python language.
+There are 'pythonic' ways of coding when using the python language.
+This Pythonic way references coding syntax that is the most effective use of the Python language.
 There are also varying ways to implement different types of code.
 Some implementations are better than others.
 Coding pythonically is generally time efficient.
 Therefore, the computation time required will be less and thereby making the code more cost effective.

-Creating a Random Forest model using Scikit-learn and Pandas will put the principle of efficient pythonic coding into practice.
+Creating a Random Forest model using Scikit-learn and Pandas will put this principle of efficient pythonic coding into practice.

 **Create a new notebook.**

-To begin you will need to create a notebook and import three packages.
-Using a import module code below you will add numpy, pandas and matplotlib to your notebook.
+To begin you need to create a notebook and import three packages.
+Using the import module code below you will add numpy, pandas and matplotlib to your notebook.

 ```py
 #standard import packages